 “Chess is a mental torture” is what Garry Kasparov, the world’s most famous chess player of all time, once stated.
 Ironically, he couldn’t imagine his life without chess.
 Chess is a game that challenges your brain, your calculation, visualization and strategic skills.
 The goal of this ancient IQ-requiring game is to checkmate the opponent’s king.

-Played on a chessboard of 64 squares and with each player having 16 pieces to move, chess is both competitive and fun game.
+Played on a chessboard of 64 squares and with each player having 16 pieces to move, chess is both a competitive and fun game.
 Being a game that has no age-restrictions, it makes a great platform to prove your brilliance to your friends or relatives.

 It may seem like a leisure activity specially designed for people who never take sports seriously, but bowling is actually a popular indoor sport that has millions of fans all over the world.
 This sport takes more than carelessly rolling the ball from a specific distance and praying that it’ll hit the pins.